-The metaphysics of free will is a particular interest, and her second book 'A Metaphysics for Freedom' (OUP) was published in March 2012.
-A special issue of Inquiry devoted to this work was published in 2013; a special issue of Res Philosophica is forthcoming.
+The metaphysics of free will is another particular interest; my second book 'A Metaphysics for Freedom' (OUP) was published in March 2012.
 This book argues for a distinctive version of incompatibilism, based on the idea that there is a conflict not only between determinism and free human action, but also between determinism and the activities of a wide variety of animals.
+Special issues of Inquiry and Res Philosophica devoted to this work were published in 2013 and 2014 respectively, containing comments by a range of contributors, together with my responses.

-Recently, Helen has turned her attention to work on the category of process, and in particular, its relevance to agency.
+I have also worked recently on the category of process, and in particular, its relevance to agency.
 'Actions as Processes' appeared in Philosophical Perspectives 26 (2012) and 'Processes, Continuants and Individuals' in Mind 122 (2013).
-Future plans include the further development of this work on processes, as well as the wider investigation of the philosophical implications of a full-blown recognition (for personal identity, emotions, embodied experience, etc.) of the animality of human beings.

 I am an associate editor for the journal Philosophical Explorations.